 If Facebook, or any web page, says you should install a Flash upgrade or a Video Codec, DON'T CLICK IT.
 Don't Install "Mac Defender", or similar fake anti-virus scareware.

 To update Apple software, start with the java.com, and find and download the update.
-(Some software, such as Adobe Flash, has an "automatic update" option.
-Turn it on.)menu item.
+Adobe Flash has an "automatic update" option.
+Turn it on.menu item.
 To update non-Apple software safely, restart your browser, type in the URL of the company website, e.g.

 Because I am a "security guy," I put up with some inconvenience to keep my computers more secure.
 Everyone's security situation is different, and these tactics may be too much, or not enough, for people with different concerns.
 The measures you should take depend on what you are trying to defend against, and the value to you of the information on your computer that you want to protect.
 (Many of these measures also work or have analogues on other systems such as Linux and Unix.)
 Some of these steps may be too detailed for the general reader, but perhaps they will suggest the complexity of the security problem and the need to use multiple solutions.